Ulster loyalism: The Troubles

-The Unionist governments of Northern Ireland were accused of discrimination against the Irish nationalist and Catholic minority.
+The Unionist governments of Northern Ireland discriminated against the Irish nationalist and Catholic minority.
 A non-violent campaign to end discrimination began in the late 1960s.
 This civil rights campaign was opposed by loyalists, who accused it of being a republican front.
 Loyalist opposition was led primarily by Ian Paisley, a Protestant fundamentalist preacher.
 They held counter-protests, attacked civil rights marches, and put pressure on moderate unionists.
 Loyalist militants carried out false flag bombings that were blamed on republicans and civil rights activists.
 This unrest led to the August 1969 riots.
 Irish nationalists/republicans clashed with both police and with loyalists, who burned hundreds of Catholic homes and businesses.
 The riots led to the deployment of British troops and are often seen as the beginning of the Troubles.

 The beginning of the Troubles saw a revival of loyalist paramilitaries, notably the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA).
 Their stated goals were to defend Protestant areas, to fight those they saw as "enemies of Ulster" (namely republicans), and thwart any step towards Irish unification.
 The Provisional Irish Republican Army waged a paramilitary campaign to force a British withdrawal from Northern Ireland.
 Loyalist paramilitaries attacked the Catholic community as alleged retaliation for IRA actions, and the vast majority of their victims were random Catholic civilians.
-During the Troubles there were incidents where local British soldiers and police colluded with loyalist paramilitaries, such as the attacks by the Glenanne group.
+During the Troubles there were incidents where British security forces colluded with loyalist paramilitaries, such as the attacks by the Glenanne group.

 Signed in 1973, the Sunningdale Agreement sought to end the conflict by establishing power-sharing government between unionists and Irish nationalists, and ensuring greater co-operation with the Republic of Ireland.
-In protest, loyalists organized the Ulster Workers' Council strike in May 1974.
+In protest, loyalists organised the Ulster Workers' Council strike in May 1974.
 It was enforced by loyalist paramilitaries and brought large parts of Northern Ireland to a standstill.
 During the strike, loyalists detonated a series of car bombs in Dublin and Monaghan, in the Republic.
 This killed 34 civilians, making it the deadliest attack of the Troubles.
 The strike brought down the agreement and power-sharing government.